Visyond/website-hugo/site/content/services/our-services.md

           - answersList:
               - answer: >-
-                  After we’ve set up financial statements, you’ll be able to easily customize and update them, e.g. add new periods add new revenue drivers.
+                  After we’ve set up financial statements, you’ll be able to easily customize and update them, e.g. add new periods, or new revenue drivers.
             faqSectionSubTitle: Easy customization
           - answersList: